Links to the following Student Help pages open new windows.

-After your application is processed, your name will be added to Bb and you can log in with your Stan State Warrior ID and password.
+After your application is processed, your name will be added to Blackboard and you can log in with your Stan State Warrior ID and password.

 Check with University Extended Education if you have additional questions (MSR 240, 667-3111).

-Why can't I see my courses on Bb?
+Why can't I see my courses on Blackboard?

-Student names are added to Blackboard courses about a week before the first day of instruction.
-You will see courses in which you name has been added to the Bb roster.
+Student names are added to Blackboard courses during the week before the first day of instruction.
+You will see courses in which your name has been added to the Blackboard roster.

-If your instructor is not using Bb, the course may be turned off.
-If you know your instructor is using it, contact that instructor.
+If your instructor is not using Blackboard, the course may be turned off.
+If you know your instructor is using Blackboard, contact that instructor.

 You can upload most standard computer files (e.g., word processing, spreadsheet, presentation, audio, video, images).

 When naming files, use ONLY letters (capital or lower case), numerals, and the underscore or hyphen.
-Do not use spaces.
+Do not use spaces in file names.